Stories

 St Columba’s campaign to reduce soft plastics

-As an expression of their commitment to care for the environment, the St Columba Havelock North Eco Group (SCHNEG) have launched an awareness and advocacy campaign focused on reducing and recycling soft plastics.
-The campaign invites eco churches to work together to promote awareness regarding soft plastics.
+As an expression of their commitment to care for the environment, the St Columba Havelock North Eco Group (SCHNEG) have launched an awareness and advocacy campaign focused on reducing the use of single-use plastics.
+The campaign invites eco churches to work together to promote awareness regarding soft plastics and responsible practices in recycling.
 This initiative not only helps protect the planet but also fosters a spirit of unity and responsibility — reminding everyone that caring for creation is a shared mission.
 Read on as the SCHNEG team outlines the issue and invites churches to join with them to take action.

 St Pauls ‘Cup Sunday’